-Let us briefly consider the facilities provided for this in some object-oriented models and systems.
-In Orion [41] and Iris [7] it is not at all possible to form a union of differently typed objects.
-In Orion the need to query more than one object class is recognized but not yet incorporated into the model.
-In Iris there are object class hierarchies, but no means to build the union of differently typed objects is described (at least in [7]).
-In O{2} [13] it is possible to form the union of types s and t if there is an appropriate schema definition relating s and t as (possibly indirect) subtypes of another type u.
+In O_2 [9] it is possible to form the union of types s and t if there is an appropriate schema definition relating s and t as (possibly indirect) subtypes of another type u.
 Assuming that u is the smallest common supertype of s and t, the result of the union is of type u which means that only attributes defined on u may be applied in later steps of the query.
-In Machiavelli [9, 52] it is possible to form the union of types s and t even if there is no schema definition as described above for O{2} .
+In Machiavelli [7, 39] it is possible to form the union of types s and t even if there is no schema definition as described above for O_2 .
 The types of s and t are assumed to be tuples of data types.
-The same holds for the model presented in [33] where the data types are additionally arranged into a hierarchy and the result type is obtained by taking least upper bounds with respect to the data type hierarchy for any two matching tuple components in the types s and t.
+The same holds for the model presented in [25] where the data types are additionally arranged into a hierarchy and the result type is obtained by taking least upper bounds with respect to the data type hierarchy for any two matching tuple components in the types s and t.
 However, attributes that do not match cannot be accessed any more after forming the union.
-In the model presented here it is possible to form the union of types s and t with no restriction and all attributes are preserved for later use in the query.
-This is also possible in FAD [4].
-However, in FAD the union of two types s and t is simply of type set.
+In the model presented here it is possible to form the union of types s and t is simply of type set.
 Attributes can selectively be accessed by means of an if-then-else function.
-But FAD is not strongly typed and erroneous attempts to access attributes in such a set cannot always be ruled out.
-Thus, our proposal seems to be the most general treatment of heterogeneous collections allowing for static type checking.
+But FAD is not strongly typed and erroneous attempts to access attributes in such a set cannot allowing for static type checking.